 I find the best baby bok choy at local Asian markets like Assi Plaza and H-Mart.
 Bok choy is also called pak choy or Shanghai green cabbage.
 This is a cruciferous vegetable, rich in beneficial phytonutrients which might have the potential to prevent cancer.

 Baby bok choy is very tender and juicy.
 It doesn’t have the assertive bitterness of some dark green leafy vegetables.
 The white parts are crispy and add a great texture to dishes.
-I cut off about 1/2 to an inch from each head from the bottom of the core.
+I cut off about half of an inch to an inch from each head from the bottom of the core.
 Then, you will want to rinse the leaves out well.
 Chopping them further makes this easier.

 Baby Bok Choy and Nutrition

 One cup of baby bok choy has only 20 calories.
 I consider this vegetable to be a nutrition powerhouse.
 It has 158 mg, of calcium and is relatively low in oxalate, which means the calcium is better absorbed than the calcium in spinach (which is not absorbed well at all).
-One cup of bok choy also provides 1.7 gm. fiber, 1.77 mg. of iron, 631 mg. of potassium, and 44 mg. of vitamin C. (Source: USDA Nutrient Database).
+One cup of bok choy also provides 1.7 grams fiber, 1.77 milligrams of iron, 631 milligrams of potassium, and 44 milligrams of vitamin C. (Source: USDA Nutrient Database).

 How to Prepare Baby Bok Choy

 Baby bok choy is very easy to cook.
 First, slice off the bottom core and rinse the leaves well.
 Then you can roast or braise them whole.
 I may also slice the leaves across.
 The white part at the bottom of the leaves is a little crunchy and sweet, as are the green leaf tips.
 I love to add this to stir-fries.
 I add in the white parts first so they cook longer, and the green leafy parts toward the end.